kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/gke/_index.en.md

 ## Cluster Details Page

-After the cluster is added.
-The KKP controller retrieves the cluster kubeconfig to display all necessary information.
-When everything is fine the cluster is in the `Running` state.
+After the cluster is added, the KKP controller retrieves the cluster kubeconfig to display all necessary information.
+A healthy cluster has `Running` state.
 Otherwise, the cluster can be in the `Error` state.
 Move the mouse cursor over the state indicator to get more details.
 You can also expand `Events` to get information from the controller.

 ![GKE cluster](/img/kubermatic/master/tutorials/external_clusters/gke_details.png "GKE cluster")